10 DevOps Tools for Continuous Monitoring

 Image Source: Sumo Logic

-Overview: Sumo Logic’s observability solution makes it easier for DevOps teams to monitor microservice-based applications from a single platform that covers performance metrics, log and event data, and distributed transaction tracing.
-Sumo Logic is also in the process of acquiring Sensu, a continuous monitoring tool that delivers monitoring-as-code, alerts, and auto-remediation for cloud native applications.
+Overview: Sumo Logic’s observability solution makes it easier for DevOps and information security teams to monitor systems and microservice-based applications from a single platform that covers performance metrics, log and event data, and distributed transaction tracing.
+Sumo Logic also acquired Sensu, a continuous monitoring tool that delivers monitoring-as-code, alerts, and auto-remediation for cloud native applications.

-In addition to APM capabilities, Sumo Logic offers a cloud-native SIEM tool with correlation-based threat detection and support from the company’s own cyber threat hunting team.
+In addition to APM capabilities, Sumo Logic offers a cloud-native SIEM tool to improve security controls, with correlation-based threat detection and support from the company’s own cyber threat-hunting team.

 Use Cases: Application performance monitoring, cloud security monitoring, compliance, business intelligence.